Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ## Demo GIF

 LED light on the map lights up according to your hover on the image

 ![alt-text](Images/lightmap.gif)

-Turn on the lamp to shed a light to the photoresistor and to light up the cafe
+Shed light to photoresistor in order to light up the cafe

 ![alt-text](Images/turnlight.gif)

-Drawing latte art and adjusting the brush size using potentiometer
+Draw latte art and adjust the brush size using potentiometer

 ![alt-text](Images/draw.gif)